RVerdiF/PaysimViz/README.md

 ## Features

+- **Data-Aware Loading:** The app checks if the dataset exists.
+If not, it presents a simple one-click download button.
 - **Home Page:** General statistics about the dataset, including null value analysis, negative value checks, and zero-amount transaction reports.
 - **Data Exploration:** In-depth analysis of the dataset, including:
     - Transaction distribution over time (Hourly, Daily, Weekly).